INF303Project/draw2gather/README.md

 - Checkout to demo brach
     ```
+    cd draw2gather
     git checkout demo
     ```

+- Login to Firebase (on Windows you might need to change ExecutionPolicy)
+    ```
+    firebase login
+    ```

-- Create a new firebase project
+- Create a new Firebase project
     ```
     firebase projects:create <<name>>
     firebase use <<name>>